Lumavate-Team/documentation/COMPONENTS.rst

            {
              "classification": "Tab name",
              "section": "Section name",
              "helpText": "Help text for the property.
-Use Markdown to add additonal formatting to the help text", "name": "Property name which will be used to reference this property", "label": "Property label",
+Use Markdown to add additional formatting to the help text", "name": "Property name which will be used to reference this property", "label": "Property label",
              "type": "Property type --see property page",